RamiAhmed/Gambetta_NetworkedDemo/README.md

 # Gambetta Networked Demo
-Unity Demo - "Fast-Paced Multiplayer (Part I): Client-Server Game Architecture"
+Unity Demo showcasing networking concepts including prediction, interpolation and reconciliation in a networked (multiplayer) environment.

 # Description
 This is a minimal demo project made in Unity 2017.2.0f3 (but it should work in older versions as well).